BarDavid2394/Projects/Firewall/README.md

 main.cpp: Contains the main function to demonstrate the usage of the firewall.

-Feel free to run in on your computer using the test iv'e provided.
+Feel free to run the project on your computer using the test iv'e provided.
 THANKS!